-In an effort to develop my intuition, I’m working on listening to it more- not just for big decisions.
+To develop my intuition, I’m working on listening to it more- not just for big decisions.
 It’s there for little things too.
-I get nudges, hunches and feelings that O ignore.
-Many of them can make my life just a little easier, but I’m so analytical and so busy I push right through them most of the time.
+I get nudges, hunches, and feelings that I ignore.
+Many of them can make my life just a little easier, but I’m so analytical and busy I push through them most of the time.

 Next topic.
 Last night I had a dream that had Shayna in it.
 Sometimes a dream about a loved one is just a dream, not a visit.
 I’m convinced this was that.
-My friend Michelle posted a picture of Shayna a couple of days ago from when Shayna was I would guess around second grade.
+My friend Michelle posted a picture of Shayna a couple of days ago from when Shayna was, I would guess, around second grade.
 That’s the age she was in my dream.
-In my dream, she was sitting at a school desk and when I walked up, she was counting on her fingers like she used to do in kindergarten.
+In my dream, she was sitting at a school desk, and when I walked up, she was counting on her fingers like she used to do in kindergarten.
 She was hard at work on a math problem.
-I bent down to give her a hug and she let me hug her, but I could tell she was annoyed with me.
+I bent down to give her a hug.
+She let me hug her, but I could tell she was annoyed with me.
 I asked her how she felt.
-In the dream I knew she had come back from the dead and I was worried how well the magic had worked and how long it would last.
-She told me that her stomach ached which worried me.
+In the dream, I knew she had come back from the dead, and I was worried about how well the magic had worked and how long it would last.
+She told me that her stomach ached, which worried me.
 (Kayla had a stomach ache yesterday-I’m pretty sure that’s where that element of the dream came from).
-But, Shayna was annoyed with me because her guides were telling her I really didn’t care about her and I guess I didn’t want her back.
+But, Shayna was annoyed with me because her guides were telling her I didn’t care about her, and I guess I didn’t want her back.
 I was trying to convince her that I did care about her when I woke up.
-It was just a dream, but I was nice seeing her beautiful little face again and giving her a hug.
+It was just a dream, but it was nice seeing her beautiful little face again and hugging her.
 I can’t wait to hug her again for real.

 Leave a Reply